chetan4131/interview-que-set/react-questions.md

 # difference between useEffect and useMemo?
     - syntax are similar
     - in useEffect hook we can't return value and can't store in a variable, but in useMemo we can return value and store in a variable.
+# useState hook
+    - useState hook enables functional components to manage the state.
+    - useState() function accepts the initial state  value as the parameter and returns an array with two element:
+    1. The first element is the current state value
+    2. second element is the function that is used to update the state.

 # custom hook
     - custom hooks are basically a reusable function.
     - custom hooks are your logic which you created as a reusable function.